buley/personal/src/content/advice.md

 - *"Give a man a mask and he'll show you his true face."* -- Oscar Wilde
 - *"Rather than love, than money, than fame, give me truth."* -- Henry David Thoreau
 - *"Transformation is not about control.
 It is about curiosity, courage, and commitment."* -- Ken Cloke

+ - *"It is by far the grandest of all the special temples of Nature I was ever permitted to enter."* -- John Muir
+ - *"It is a vast wilderness of rocks in a sea of light, colored and glowing like oak and maple woods in autumn, when the sun gold is richest."* -- John Muir

 ## Additional Quotes